 One of the contributors to the book, Jerry Archer, CSO from a major financial services company, observes: “The reality is that the perimeter will shrink to one individual, one application, or one small set of applications.”
 Another contributor, Uber’s CSO, Joe Sullivan, sees the security problem from a somewhat different perspective, nonetheless with the same implications: “The challenge is that the applications are fragmented all over the place, and employees are fragmented in dispersed locations as well.”
 The shift in developing security strategies that requires the support of borderless hybrid environment is considerable.
 The initiative begins with identifying and defining the constituent elements of a problem to help build a solution.

-A New Paradigm of Security is necessary
+A New Paradigm of Security is Necessary to Protect the Vanishing Security Perimeter

 Contributor Robert Rodriguez, founder and CEO of the Security Innovation Network(™) (SINET), however, offers a cautionary observation.
 “A number of organizations today… are inclined to throw headcount at a challenge like this.
 That’s simply the wrong approach…” In addition, he notes: “Only solutions with advanced analytics, powered by machine learning and leveraging big data for context, can provide the visibility into identity risks and the monitoring of user behavior for unknown threats that is needed across all of an organization’s hybrid cloud environments.”